Interview with LISA POWERS

 I started planning the show the minute the title came to me.
 Everything seemed to fall into place from there.
 Nearly all the images are either completely new, or re-worked.
 I started a series of still-life photographs of flowers, which I hadn’t done before.
 I experimented with the different shades of Cyanotype, and I named the series, “Even Flowers get the Blues”.
 I developed a sepia colour that has an underlay of gold that I really like for my vintage-look images.

 My helpers are always my faithful kitties.
 We work well together, and they remind me to take breaks.
 Otherwise, I’d work straight through days and nights.

 I feel satisfied with the images I selected.
 I was anxious and fearful at the prospect of a solo exhibition, but as with anything else, I immersed myself in the work, and soon saw the exhibition taking shape.
 An artist friend said to “imagine it finished, and it will be done!”
 Good advice.

 What’s next for you?
 What plans do you have for your art/photography

 in the future?

 I’d like to put together images for a photography book.
-I’ve had many images published in anthologies, but I haven’t had a monogram.
-Perhaps 2018 will be the year!
+I’ve had many images published in anthologies, but I haven’t had a monograph.

 SILENCE, STILLNESS, SOLITUDE